What is Disney Plus?

 Some original films and shows on the service include:

 - The Mandalorian

 - She Hulk

 - Cassian Andor (Star Wars) series

 - Obi-Wan Kenobi (Star Wars) series

 - Star Wars: The Clone Wars Season 7

 How does Disney Plus compare with other services?

-The main point of difference between Disney Plus offers and other streaming services like Netflix, Lightbox and Neon, is the fact that Disney Plus will be the only platform in which consumers will be able to watch Disney-related content.
+The main point of difference between Disney Plus and other streaming services, such as Netflix and Neon, is the fact that Disney Plus is the only platform on which consumers can watch Disney-related content.
 Price-wise, it’s in a similar bracket to its competitors.
 Netfix is $11.99 per month for its basic plan.
 Neon is $13.95 per month.

 Is Disney Plus worth it in New Zealand?